 Sticky rice: rice cooked in milk and sugar.
 A dish as ordinary, and as extra-ordinary as vanilla ice-cream.

-Sticky rice is all about your current mood.
+Sticky rice pudding is all about your current mood.

 So if you don’t want to customize and just want some sweet rice, go for it.
 If you want to add more toppings than on an ice-cream sunday, do that too.
 Sticky rice turns out to be an inexpensive, easy, but impressive sweet to make when you’re not in the mood for taking out the baking pan, and measuring cups.

-Recently I discovered my sister’s very proficient at sticky rice.
-She’s proficient with anything cooking related, but her sticky rice was coveted by all in the family.
+Recently I discovered my sister's very proficient at rice pudding.
+She's proficient with anything cooking related, but her sticky rice was coveted by all in the family.
 We made it together, and it turned out just as I remembered it as a child.

 Soft, sticking to the palate, sweet to the point you run across your teeth with your tongue to catch each rice grain.
 Bubbly and happy, like a spring day.
 Defining a dish as bubbly, unless it’s something champagne related, is outside the norm but sticky rice really is bubbly.